haglobah/talks/2025-01-15-explaining-functional-programming/parts/church-and-turing.md

 Functional Programming is a <em>programming style</em> in which one models the real world as a pure function.
 You can write a functional program in almost every language—all you need are first class functions.
 Closures, immutable data and recursion help, too.
-Writing functionally makes programs more declarative, simpler and less coupled <em>by default.</em>
+A functional program is more declarative, simpler and less coupled <em>by default.</em>

 </div>